 Located on Nichigin-Dori is the rather lovely Old Bank of Japan Building.

 Designed in a similar style to Tokyo station it’s certainly easy on the eye.
-Inside there is a rather interesting museum on banking and finance in Japan.
+Inside you can visit the Bank of Japan Otaru Museum to learn about banking and finance in Japan.

 - Directions: Head to Nichigan-Dori which is a short walk from the southern end of the canal.